Guide / Journey 03

 Because it is personalized, no two briefs should sound exactly alike.
 A quiet day might produce a lighter brief.
 A week with repeating tension, unresolved decisions, or a cluster of related Sparks will produce something more pointed.
 Cue is looking for your patterns, not forcing your life into a generic productivity template.

 Over time, that personalization gets sharper.
-The more consistently you capture thoughts in the language you actually use, the more the brief can reflect your priorities, your loops, and the kinds of prompts that help you move.
+The more consistently you capture Sparks in the language you actually use, the more the brief can reflect your priorities, your loops, and the kinds of prompts that help you move.